so-sc/github-workshop/README.md

 # Git + GitHub Workshop Resources
 Hello there :wave:
 Hope You all have enjoyed the workshop and ready to contribute to open source.
 These resources will help you get up and going with Git and GitHub.
+Before we get started read our community blog on [How Open Source can help shape your IT career](https://sosc.org.in/blog/how-open-source-can-shape-your-it-career)

 ## Installation
 If you are a Windows user.
 Please download the following application to use the terminal in windows.